Leaflet: What you will need to pay towards the cost of your care and support

 - the different ways you can pay your contribution for care and support

-If you are unable to provide us with the required information, you may need to pay for the full cost of your care until the assessment can be completed.
+If you do not provide supporting documents to verify your financial situation, you may be required to pay the full cost of your care until your assessment can be completed.

 Other care you would need to pay for